pythonleiden/pythonleiden/site/index.md

 Thursday, 13th of November 2025 from 20:00 - 22:00 at Technolab, Betaplein 28,
 Leiden.

-At this meeting, we have one talk planned and are still looking for a speaker for a second talk:
+At this meeting, we have three talks planned:

+- Talk 1: **Python and MongoDB, a perfect marriage** by Mathijs Gaastra
-- Talk 1: **Deploying Python apps to your own infra with Github Actions** by Michiel Beijen
+- Talk 2: **Deploying Python apps to your own infra with Github Actions** by Michiel Beijen
-- Talk 2: ... your talk here?
+- Talk 3: **Identifying "blast beats" in music using Python** by Lino Mediavilla

 ### About our meetups